callstack/linaria/docs/BUNDLERS_INTEGRATION.md

 ### Loader

-For the best user experience while working with Linaria we recommend to use our custom loader.
+For the best developer experience with Linaria, we recommend to use our Webpack loader.

-Just add it to a JS rule after `babel-loader` in webpack config:
+In your Webpack config, you'll need to add `linaria/loader` to run Linaria on `.js` files:

 ```js
 /* rest of your config */